 Spotify was launched in October 2008 by Swedish startup Spotify AB.
 As of January 2015, the service has approximately 60 million users with 15 million subscribers.

 Spotify offers music via on-demand streaming only.

 Streams are offered in DRM-enforced Vorbis q5 or q9 format.

 Available in Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Costa Rica, Cyprus, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, Estonia, Finland, France, Germany, Greece, Guatemala, Honduras, Hong Kong, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Peru, Poland, Portugal, Singapore, Slovakia, Spain, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, United States, and Uruguay.

-Spotify Analytics is the free tool that gives labels and distributors the data they need from Spotify by providing streaming stats and understand performance across your entire catalog.
+Spotify Analytics is the free tool that gives labels and distributors the data they need from Spotify by providing streaming stats and understanding performance across your entire catalogue.

 Head to analytics.spotify.com to get started.

 Please, find all the current Spotify tools to make grow your artist career: Spotify